awslabs/multi-model-server/docs/export.md

 1. model-name: required, prefix of exported model archive file.
 2. model-path: required, directory which contains files to be packed into exported archive.

+**Optional Arguments**
+1. from-type: optional, model type to be packed into model archive

 ## Export Example